misterfifths/homebrew-arb/README.md

 Open tasks

 - [ ] add stable version when 6.1 is released
-- [ ] configure Preview as viewer for PDF and PS files (removes GV dependency)
+- [x] configure Preview as viewer for PDF and PS files (enabled in HEAD version)
 - [ ] bottles
 - [ ] integration into the ARB release cycle, formula needs to be tagged, too
 - [ ] add formula for SINA